sadanandpai/git-guide/README.md

 ### 5. What if I want only some of my files added and pushed instead of all the changes?

-You can add files by mentioning the file/files with relative or fulll path.
-You can add file one by one or multiple files at a time using the commands
+You can add files by mentioning the file/files with relative or full path.
+You can add files one by one or multiple files at a time using the commands

 - Add single file `git add <file-path>`
 - Add multiple files `git add <file1-path> <file2-path>`